 Pet Allies Saves Lives with Your Help

-Pet Allies operates a no kill animal shelter and a low cost high volume spay/neuter clinic.
+Pet Allies operates a no kill animal shelter.

-The clinic spays or neuters about 2,500 animals each year and also provides other services to clients who are unable to afford full-service veterinary services on a case-by-case basis.
 The shelter accepts stray animals from the City of Show Low and also accepts pets that people wish to surrender as space allows.
 Stray animals are accepted from other areas as space allows.
 Appointments are required to surrender a pet to the shelter.
 Call 928-537-8009 for information.
 Approximately 750 animals enter the shelter each year.